 Planning and Environmental Linkages Study

 PEL studies are conducted to link transportation planning and the environmental process.
 The PEL study, for federally funded projects, lays the groundwork for the future studies that may be used during the NEPA process.
 The PEL study informs the project purpose and need, defines the important issues and identifies critical environmental concerns, and recommends alternatives to be further evaluated in the NEPA process.
-The I-11 Las Vegas Metropolitan Area PEL study evaluates broad corridors for the identification of the location of the I-11 facility.
+The I-11 Las Vegas Metropolitan Area PEL study evaluates broad corridors for the identification of the location of the future I-11.
 Through coordination with local, regional, state, and federal partners, including regulatory agencies and public stakeholders, the PEL recognizes potential risks of impacts related to the identified alternatives.

 - Reasonable transportation alternatives are considered